Beyond the Getting Started Guide

 Most hardware boards supported by Zephyr can be flashed by running west flash.
 This may require board-specific tool installation and configuration to work properly.

-See Run an Application and your specific board’s documentation in Supported Boards for additional details.
+See Run an Application and your specific board’s documentation in Supported Boards and Shields for additional details.

 Setting udev rules